cgwire/kitsu/docs/nft/README.md

 ## Add more tasks after creating the NFT Collections
-If you realize after creating the NFT Collections that task are missing, you can still add them.
+If you realize after creating the NFT Collections that tasks are missing, you can still add them.

-First be sure that the missing task type is added in the setting page under the task type tab.
+First, be sure that the missing task type is added to the settings page under the task type tab.

-Then go back to the NFT Collection page and click on + Add tasks
+Then go to the NFT Collection page and click + Add tasks.

 ### Update your NFT Collections

-At any point you can update your NFT Collections, change their name, sequence, modify their description and any custom information you added to the global page.
+At any point, you can update your NFT Collections, change their name and sequence, modify their description, and any custom information you added to the global page.

 You can edit NFT Collections by going to the NFT Collection page, hovering over the NFT Collection you want to modify, and then clicking on the **edit** button
 ![Edit button](../img/getting-started/edit_button.png) (1) on the right side of the line.

 ![Edit an asset](../img/getting-started/asset_edit01.png)

-To extend the description on the main NFT Collection page, click on the first words (2), and a pop-up opens with the full description.
+To extend the description on the main NFT Collection page, click on the first words (2), and a pop-up with the full description will open.

-::: details Update NFT Collections Information with CSV Import You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out** or any custom **Metadata column**.
+::: details Update NFT Collections Information with CSV Import You can use the **CSV Import** to update your data as the **NB Frames**, **Frame IN**, **Frame Out**, or any custom **Metadata column**.

-You can update the **Assignation**, the **Status** of tasks and add a **Comment**.
+You can update the **Assignation**, and the **Status** of tasks and add a **Comment**.

-Open your spreadsheet, select your data and copy them.
+Open your spreadsheet, select your data, and copy them.

 ![Import copy data](../img/getting-started/import_copypas_shot.png)

-Then, go back to the NFT Collection page on Kitsu, and click on the **Import** icon
+Then, go back to the NFT Collection page on Kitsu and click on the **Import** icon
 ![Import Icon](../img/getting-started/import.png).

-A pop-up window **Import data from a CSV** opens, click on the **Paste a CSV data** tab.
+A pop-up window **Import data from a CSV** opens; click on the **Paste a CSV data** tab.

 ![Import data copy paste tab](../img/getting-started/import_pastcsvdata_shot.png)

 You can paste your previously selected data and see the result with the **Preview** button.

 ![Import data copy paste data](../img/getting-started/import_pastcsvdata2_shot.png)

-You need to switch on the **Option: Update existing data**. the updated NFT Collections will be in blue
+You need to switch on the **Option: Update existing data**.
+The updated NFT Collections will be in blue

 NB: the **Episode** column is only mandatory for a **TV Show** production.

 ![Import data copy paste data](../img/getting-started/update_preview_data_shot.png)

-Once everything is good, click on the **Confirm** button to import your data into Kitsu.
+Once everything is good, click the **Confirm** button to import your data into Kitsu.

-Now, you have all your NFT Collections imported into Kitsu, and the task created according to your **Settings**.
+Now, you have imported all your NFT Collections into Kitsu and created the task according to your Settings.

 ![Import data copy paste data](../img/getting-started/import_result_shot.png)
 :::